wp-plugins/photocart-link/readme.txt

 	--Listing a width will set the width to that size overriding the image width.
 	Defaults to the imageType width.

+imageHeight= (optional)
+	--Listing a height will set the height to that size overriding the image height.
+	Defaults to the imageType height.

 imageCaption= (optional)
 	--Entering a caption will override an entered caption for the photo.
 	Defaults to the caption entered for the photo in Photocart.